 “The Family Integrity to Reform Elections (FIRE) Act is a critical step to reducing nepotistic practices in American campaigns.
 Allowing direct family members to be on the take of campaigns must come to an end.
 For example, Maxine Waters, the worst perpetrator, has given her daughter over $1.1 million in campaign funds.
-This is utterly egregious, and I will not stand by as the integrity of our elections is further diminished,” Fallon told the Daily Caller.
+This is utterly egregious, and I will not stand by as the integrity of our elections is further diminished,” Fallon said.

 The bill would not be good for Waters.

 “Waters’ campaign shelled out $8,000 in September to Karen Waters, a surplus to the over $1 million her daughter has raked in from the campaign since 2003, according to Federal Election Commission filings.
 But scrutiny over lawmakers paying family members with campaign money has heightened as of late, with some Republicans aiming to bar the practice through legislation,” the Washinton Examiner reported.

 “The over $1 million given to Karen Waters, including the $8,000, has been for slate-mailer operations.
 Karen Waters has also been paid for things such as “administrative services,” “fundraising,” and “rally expenses,” according to filings.
 Waters came under fire a few months ago for paying daughter another $24,000 in campaign cash during the most recent quarter,” the outlet added.

 Over the summer, the New York Post published a similar report.